salma-nyagaka/alocaiapp/README.md

 A Video Game  application

 ### Description
-A Django web application that ....
+A Django web application that tests db connection, creates games and gets the highest value of games that can be store in a pen drive

 ### Link to the documentation
  [Documentation](http://alocai.sapplication.link/docs/)